- NAME: Pancho Villa

 Born on June 5, 1878, in San Juan del Rio, Durango, Mexico, Pancho Villa started off as a bandit who was later inspired by reformer Francisco Modero, helping him to win the Mexican Revolution.
 After a coup by Victoriano Huerta, Villa formed his own army to oppose the dictator, with more battles to follow as Mexican leadership remained in a state of flux.
 He was assassinated on July 20, 1923, in Parral, Mexico.

-Born Doroteo Arango on June 5, 1878, in San Juan del Rio, Durango, Pancho Villa spent much of his youth helping out on his parents' farm.
-After his father's death, he became head of the household and shot a man who was harassing one of his sisters.
-He fled, but was caught and imprisoned.
-After escaping once again, he became a bandit.
+Mexican revolutionary Pancho Villa was born Doroteo Arango on June 5, 1878, in San Juan del Rio, Durango.
+Villa spent much of his youth helping out on his parents' farm.
+After his father's death when Villa was only 15 years old, he became head of the household.
+With his new role as protector of his houshold, he shot a man who was harassing one of his sisters in 1894.
+He fled, spending six years on the run in the mountains.
+While there, he joined a group of fugitives and became a bandit.

 profile name: Pancho Villa profile occupation: